php/php-langspec/spec/04-basic-concepts.md

 example:

 <pre>
-[VSlot $a *]-->[VStore Str 'gg']
+[VSlot $a *]-->[VStore string 'gg']

-[VSlot $b *]-->[VStore Str 'gh']
+[VSlot $b *]-->[VStore string 'gh']
 </pre>

-***Implementation Notes:*** For simplicity, the abstract model represents a string as a scalar value that can be entirely contained within VStore.
-This aspect of the abstract model is superficially different from the php.net implementation's model, where a zval points to a separate buffer in memory containing a string's characters and in the common case multiple slots point to the same zval that holds the string.
-Despite this superficial difference, php.net's implementation produces the same observable behavior (excluding performance and resource consumption) as the abstract model presented here.
+***Implementation Notes:***
+The conforming implementation may use an actual representation where string characters are stored outside the structure representing the VStore and are not copied immediately on assignment, for performance reasons.

-Because a string's content can be arbitrarily large, copying a string's entire contents for value assignment can be expensive.
-In practice an application written in PHP may rely on value assignment of strings being relatively inexpensive (in order to deliver acceptable performance), and as such it is common for an implementation to use a deferred copy mechanism to reduce the cost of value assignment for strings.
+Applications in PHP are often written to assume that value assignment of strings is a rather inexpensive operation.
+Thus, it is common for an implementation to use a deferred copy mechanism to reduce the cost of value assignment for strings.
 Deferred copy mechanisms work by not copying a string during value assignment and instead allowing multiple variables to share the string's contents